davecharron/AI-IBMi-guide/src/content/docs/access_from_i/watsonx_db2_sdk.md

 ---
-title: watsonx SDK for Db2
+title: AI SDK for Db2
-description: watsonx SDK for Db2
+description: AI SDK for Db2
 sidebar:
     order: 1
 ---

-# watsonx SDK for Db2

 To interact with watsonx using the WatsonX SDK from RPG or SQL on IBM i, follow these steps: